Thrills, tradition at Long Beach Island fishing tournament

 NOVEMBER 22, 2009

-This was the most personally meaningful article I wrote as a reporter, because my grandfather participated in the LBI fishing tournament for decades, and I wrote this the year after he passed away.
+This was the most personally meaningful article he wrote as a reporter, because his grandfather participated in the LBI fishing tournament for decades, and he wrote this the year after he passed away.

 BARNEGAT LIGHT — John Flynn’s cell phone rang at 9:39 a.m.
 The birds were working, the fish were blitzing and he needed to get down to the beach, the voice on the other end said.